Drug policy: Thailand

 With the current law, kratom and cannabis plant no longer belong to the category V narcotic.
-They are on longer considered narcotic plants.
+They are no longer considered narcotic plants.
 However, plantation, possession, distribution, and use of these plants are still controlled by certain level of permission and regulations.

 It is also illegal to import more than 200 cigarettes per person to Thailand.
 Control takes place at customs at the airport.
 If the limit has been exceeded, the owner can be fined up to ten times the cost of cigarettes.

 In January 2018, Thai authorities imposed a ban on smoking on beaches in some tourist areas.
 Those who smoke in public places can be punished with a fine of 100,000 Baht or imprisonment for up to one year.
 It is forbidden to import electronic cigarettes into Thailand.
 These items are likely to be confiscated, and you can be fined or sent to prison for up to 10 years.
 The sale or supply of electronic cigarettes and similar devices is also prohibited and is punishable by a fine or imprisonment of up to 5 years.

 It is worth noting that most people arrested for possessing a small amount of substances from the V-th category are fined and not imprisoned.
 At present, in Thailand, the anti-drug police are considering methamphetamines as a more serious and dangerous problem.

+On 9 February 2024 the Public Health Ministry published possession limits for many illicit drugs.
+This means if you possess a small amount of an illegal drug, you have to go to a rehabilitation program, instead of imprisonment.
+This marks another progressive step in Thailand's drug policy.